encoder-run/operator/README.md

    ```
 This setup will spin up the UI on localhost:3000 and the mock gateway on localhost:4000, simulating the full environment for development or testing.

+## Community and Feedback
+Encoder-run is an open-source project and we encourage and welcome contributions.
+If you wish to contribute, be sure to review our [contribution guidelines](CONTRIBUTING.md) and [code of conduct](CODE_OF_CONDUCT.md).

+For problems with the installation and setup, discussions about how to best to use encoder-run please use our Github [issues](https://github.com/encoder-run/operator/issues) and make sure to include as much detail as possible.